 Take a look up at your roof.
-Whether you see shingles, metal panels, clay tiles or another sturdy roofing material, you probably think that barrier is the only thing that safeguards you from nature’s elements.
+Whether you see roofing shingles, metal panels, clay tiles or another sturdy roofing material, you probably think that barrier is the only thing that safeguards you from nature’s elements.
 And while your roofing material does most of the work to keep your home dry, there’s another lesser-known component that works just as hard—the flashing.
-After all, it’s what reinforces your roofing and prevents leaks.
+After all, it’s what reinforces your roofing and prevents roof leaks.

 What is roof flashing?